- Walk the Causeway Coast Way and the Antrim Glens, an “Area of Outstanding Natural Beauty”

 If you wish you may walk to the famous Carrick A Rede Rope Bridge before heading to Ballycastle.
 Carrick-a-Rede Island is connected to the mainland by a rope bridge which spans the 80ft chasm.
 First erected by salmon fishermen 350 years ago, it is suspended almost 100 ft above sea level.
 If you choose to cross it the experience will be invigorating.
 You can take a regular bus service from here or from Ballintoy centre to Ballycastle, just a 20 minute journey.
-Upon arrival you may choose to take a loop walk to Fair head.

-Alternately spend the day in Ballycastle, a peaceful harbour town, which denotes the eastern end of the Causeway Coast.
+Spend the day in Ballycastle, a peaceful harbour town, which denotes the eastern end of the Causeway Coast.